JMuthukumar62/llm-governance-structure/README.md

 ## Overview

+ChatGPT is not inherently intelligent or unreliable.

+It becomes a **Structured Analytical Accelerator** under human governance.
+Without it, it collapses into a **sophisticated search engine**—fluent, fast, and often misleading.

+This paper explains why the difference is not in the model, but in the architecture of use.

 Large language models (LLMs) are built on transformer-based architectures that generate text through probabilistic sequence prediction.

 They accelerate pattern synthesis.